sebs/doppler/examples/arduino-blink.md

 }
 ```

-Certainly, here's an extended explanation for each function in the Arduino code:

 1. **The `setup` Function:**
    - Purpose: This function is called once when the Arduino first starts up or is reset.
 It's used for initial setup procedures.
    - In Your Code: Configures the LED pin as an output.
 This is done by the line `pinMode(LED_BUILTIN, OUTPUT);`, which sets the built-in LED pin to behave as an output.